bepasty/bepasty-server/docs/source/quickstart.rst

 * Use an absolute path as value for BEPASTY_CONFIG.

-The builtin WSGI server is recommended only for development and non-production use.
+The built-in WSGI server is recommended only for development and non-production use.

-For production, you should use a WSGI server like gunicorn, apache+mod-wsgi, nginx+uwsgi, etc.
+For production, you should use a WSGI server like Gunicorn, Apache + mod_wsgi, Nginx + uWSGI, etc.

 ::